Quantum Signal Processing for simulating cold plasma waves: Introduction

 Our paper is organized as follows.
-In Sec.~\ref{sec:cold-plasma}, we discuss cold-wave dynamics within an electron-fluid model and present its Schr\"odinger form.
+In Sec.~\ref{sec:cold-plasma}, we outline our analytical model of a linear cold X~wave in inhomogeneous plasma and its Schr\"odinger representation.
 In Sec.~\ref{sec:xwave}, we construct the corresponding one-dimensional model and derive the Hamiltonian that is used later in our QHS.
 It is also shown in Sec.~\ref{sec:xwave} how to encode the resulting plasma system into a quantum circuit and how to initialize the circuit.
 The QSP algorithm is explained in Sec.~\ref{sec:qsp}, and the block-encoding of the wave Hamiltonian is constructed in Sec.~\ref{sec:oracle}.
-The comparison of the QSP to classical simulations and the scaling of the QSP circuit are presented in Sec.~\ref{sec:results}.
-Finally, the advantages and challenges of applying QSP to classical plasma problems are discussed in Sec.~\ref{sec:conclusions}.
-A reader not familiar with the quantum computing is encouraged to read a brief introduction into the field presented in Appendix~\ref{app:qc-basics}.
+The comparison of the QSP with classical simulations and the scaling of the QSP circuit are presented in Sec.~\ref{sec:results}.
+Finally, the advantages and challenges of applying the QSP to classical plasma problems are discussed in Sec.~\ref{sec:conclusions}.
+A reader not familiar with quantum computing is encouraged to read a brief introduction into the field presented in Appendix~\ref{app:qc-basics}.